bch29/agda-holes/README.md

 ## Limitations

-There are currently a few limitations of this library compared to writing out congruences explicitly.
+There are currently a few limitations of using this library compared to writing out congruences explicitly.
 All of these should be solvable with time, however.

 - Inference of arguments to user-provided proofs